jredmondson/GamsPlugins/README.md

 # Overview

-The GamsPlugins project aims to provide deterministic, scalable simualtions that will aid research into emergent systems, self-healing systems-of-systems, advanced machine learning, and the application of formal methods (e.g., software model checking and statistical model checking) into multi-agent systems.
+The GamsPlugins project aims to provide deterministic, scalable, portable, extensible simulations that will aid research into emergent systems, self-healing systems-of-systems, advanced machine learning, and the application of formal methods (e.g., software model checking and statistical model checking) into multi-agent systems.
 Importing these plugins into your